Kostya47/CV/Kostiantyn_Yakhnych.md

 I have 6+ months of intensive self-education in software testing and development.
 That's what helped me:
 - books (C.Caner, R.Culbertson, L.Copeland, R.Savin);
-- some online courses (Codecademy, QATestLab, Universarium, Stepic, SoloLearn, etc.);
+- some online courses (Codecademy, QATestLab, Universarium, Prometheus, SoloLearn, etc.);
 - countless of useful articles, videos and other materials that cover a whole world of information technologies;
 - ongoing support of people who are experienced in the processes accociated with software development;
-- and of course a lot of perseverance.
+- attending seminars and conferences about QA.

 **Dates:** from Sep, 2008 – till June 2011
 **Institution:** Higher professional college No 7 (Kremenchuk)